Book cover is copyrighted material used with permission for illustrative purposes.

 May the ethic of love continue to guide UUs toward Beloved Community.

-May we overcome the barriers that lie ahead and stay grounded in this love, this universal love that is fierce and strong.
-A love that is profound and respectful that wills us to be changed by our relationships with one another.
+May we overcome the barriers that lie ahead and stay grounded in this universal love that is fierce and strong.
+This love is profound and respectful; it wills us to be changed by our relationships with one another.
 May it be so and blessed be!

 – Reviewed by Rev. Dr. Qiyamah A. Rahman